ashley-ferreira/ashley-ferreira.github.io/_pages/cv.md

     <ul>
       <li>Edited podcasts with guests from OpenAI and Weights & Biases.</li>
       <li>Hosted podcasts with guests from Cohere and Google DeepMind.</li>
+      <li>The podcast season I played a leading role in has gone on to be internally referred to as our best season yet!</li>
     </ul>
   </details>